 Warm the chickpeas in the microwave for about a minute (this helps

-make the hummus creamier).
+).
 Pour them them into the bowl of a food processor along with 3 tablespoons of lime juice, garlic, tahini, and spices.
 Begin processing and stream in the olive oil through the top of the machine.
 Scrape down and process again until the hummus is very smooth.

 Transfer to a serving bowl and stir in the sliced jalapeños.
 Taste and add more jalapeños, more lime juice, or more seasonings to taste.
 Cover and refrigerate for at least 20 minutes before serving.
 (This hummus can also be made several days ahead.)